tunchunairarko/software-engineering-principles/README.md

 ### 1. DRY (Don't Repeat Yourself)

 **Explanation:**
-"Don't repeat yourself" (DRY) is a principle of software development aimed at reducing repetition of information which is likely to change, replacing it with abstractions that are less likely to change, or using data normalization which avoids redundancy in the first place.[Wikipedia][1]
+"Don't repeat yourself" (DRY) is a principle of software development aimed at reducing repetition of information which is likely to change, replacing it with abstractions that are less likely to change, or using data normalization which avoids redundancy in the first place [1].
 The DRY principle is all about avoiding redundancy in your code.
 Imagine if you had to change something that's repeated in 10 places in your code.
 You'd have to remember all those places and make sure you change each one correctly.
 By following DRY, you centralize the code so that any changes only need to be made in one place.
 This makes your code more maintainable and less error-prone.

 **React & TypeScript Examples:**